liferay/liferay-docs/develop/tutorials/articles/02-tooling/06-liferay-sample-modules/00-intro.markdown

-For a list of sample template projects available, visit the [Liferay extension points](https://github.com/liferay/liferay-blade-samples#liferay-extension-points-and-template-projects) heading in the Liferay Blade Samples repository.
+For a list of sample template projects available, visit the [Liferay extension points](https://github.com/liferay/liferay-blade-samples#liferay-extension-points-and-template-projects) sub-section in the Liferay Blade Samples repository.
 This list is not comprehensive.
 A subset of missing extension point samples can be found in the [Liferay extension points without template projects](https://github.com/liferay/liferay-blade-samples#liferay-extension-points-without-template-projects) sub-section.
 Visit the repo's [Contribution](https://github.com/liferay/liferay-blade-samples#contribution)